zxnnic/www/content/about.md

 # CSGSBS @ UofT | About Us

-We are the Computer Science Graduate Students’ Benevolent Society (CSGSBS), representing graduate students studying computer science at the University of Toronto.
+We are the Computer Science Graduate Society (CSGS), representing graduate students studying computer science at the University of Toronto.
 In addition to serving as your liaison, we also organize events such as cookie breaks and games/pub nights.
 Join us on [Discord](https://discord.gg/qKWCNFvNBF) <3

 -CSGSBS ʕ·͡ᴥ·ʔ